FALL 2020 APPLICATION DEADLINE EXTENDED TO MAY 22 AT 11:59 P.M. Please also note the new Zoom audition date: June 13

-The Santa Monica College Applied Music Program started in the Fall of 2001 as a logical expansion of the Music Department’s former Music Mentor Program.
-Its mission is to provide talented music students the opportunity to have affordable private instruction in their particular applied music discipline in preparation for transfer as music majors to a four-year college or university.
-Since its inception, nearly 100 applied music students have gone on to transfer to four-year music programs.
+Since 2001, the Santa Monica College Applied Music Program has been providing talented music students the opportunity to have affordable private instruction in their particular applied music discipline in preparation for transfer as music majors to four-year universities or conservatories.

-If you are seriously considering a major in music, here is the opportunity to develop those skills at the Community College tuition rates and then finish your music degree at a four-year institution.
-Additionally, each applied music student who successfully transfers as a music major to a 4-year institution within one year of completing at least one semester in the applied program, receives a cash scholarship/achievement reward of $250 for each semester that they participated in the program.
-Those students already in possession of a Bachelor’s Degree in Music are not eligible.
-Additionally, the applied program is not for students who plan to transfer directly into a graduate music program.
+If you are seriously considering a major in music, here is an opportunity to develop your skills at Community College tuition rates and then finish your music degree at a four-year institution.
+Additionally, each applied music student who completes four semesters in the applied program and successfully transfers as a music major to a four-year institution within 2.5 academic years is eligible for a cash scholarship of up to $1,000.
+Each applied music student who successfully transfers as a music major to a four-year institution within 1.5 academic years of completing one, two, or three semesters in the applied program is eligible for a cash scholarship of up to $250 for each semester completed in the program.

-Qualified students will be permitted to take Applied Music for credit during the Fall and Spring semesters at Santa Monica College and are expected to make a commitment to all four semesters in the program.
-Auditions to qualify will take place at the end of the Fall and Spring semesters (the application deadline and audition date are listed at the bottom of this page).
+Qualified students are permitted to take Applied Music for credit during the Fall and Spring semesters at Santa Monica College.
+Auditions to qualify will take place at the end of the Fall and Spring semesters.
+The application deadline and audition date are listed at the bottom of this page.

-Each applicant will submit an application form and a clearly marked audio CD or DVD of their recent performances of the repertoire that they plan to perform at the audition.
-Composers should submit two contrasting scores and an audio CD of each composition.
-Applicants must have the signature of their current private music instructor or their SMC performance class instructor (voice class, piano class, guitar class, etc.).
-The full-time faculty will then review all applications and supporting materials and a select group will be invited to audition in person.
+Each applicant will submit an application form and MP3s or links to uploaded videos of their recent performances of the repertoire that they plan to perform at the audition.
+Composers should submit two contrasting PDF scores and an MP3 (virtual instruments/MIDI acceptable) of each composition.
+Applicants are encouraged, but not required, to include the signature of their current private music instructor or their SMC Performance Class Instructor (voice class, piano class, guitar class, etc.).
+The full-time faculty will review all applications and supporting materials, and a select group will be invited by email to an audition interview via Zoom.

 Below are the audition repertoire requirements for each general applied area:

-Instrumentalists should perform at least two selections of contrasting style or from different historical periods.
+Classical Instrumentalists should perform at least two selections of contrasting styles or from different historical periods.
 Memorization is not required but is encouraged.